 In the Ultimate Universe, there are two Crimson Dynamos:

-The first Crimson Dynamo is Chinese national Alex Su, who can wear the suit
+The first Crimson Dynamo is Chinese national Alex Su, who can wear the Titanium suit (through he was unable to come out of it due to it literally being fused to his body: a bi-product of experimentation)

 The name of the second and original Crimson Dynamo is Валентин Шаталов (Valentin Shatalov).
 Since the end of the Cold War, Shatalov was based in Siberia.
 He stayed there for a long time; even his government was not confident that Shatalov was still alive.
 The Crimson Dynamo armor and other super-soldier components were stolen by Rutskaya and Ivan Kragoff.
 In error, the Dynamo battled the Fantastic Four, who were looking for Susan Storm.
 However, he was able to explain the purpose of his mission to them.
 Together, they came to Kragoff's facility and saw Rutskaya's super-soldiers, who were equipped with Crimson Dynamo armors.
 The mutant Rutskaya was destroyed in a nuclear explosion.
 The Invisible Woman rescued Shatalov, who then said goodbye to the Fantastic Four.